 The inspectors observed lessons, conducted formal interviews with pupils and examined samples of pupils' work.
-They held discussions with senior members of staff and with the chair and vice-chair of governors, observed a sample of the extra-curricular activities that occurred during the inspection period, and attended registration sessions and assemblies.
+They held discussions with senior members of staff and with the chairman and vice chairman of governors, observed a sample of the co-curricular activities that occurred during the inspection period, and attended registration sessions, chapel services and assemblies.
 Inspectors visited boarding houses and the facilities for sick or injured pupils.
 The responses of parents and pupils to pre-inspection questionnaires were analysed, and the inspectors examined regulatory documentation made available by the school.